 Camp: Owls Eyes – mile 135.2, river left.

 Day 11.
-Sunday, October 16.
+October 16.

 This was a welcome day off and we camped at Owls Eyes again.
 The wind blew at night producing minor dust storms.
-Tents provided little protection, but simply sieved the dust into a fine talcum powder consistency.
+Tents provided little protection but simply sieved the dust into a fine talcum powder consistency.
 I had luckily camped behind some rocks for good protection.

 Hike: Granite Narrows.
 Mile 135.5-136.7, river left

 From the Owl Eyes Campsite, walk downstream into the narrows.
 With water shoes and minimal scrambling, it is possible to stay on the beach almost all the way.
 Or walk above all the low cliffs on a minimal sandy trail.
 Continue past the narrow constriction (76’ wide and the entire canyon’s narrowest point).
-The deepest pool in the river (100 feet) is just before the constriction point entering the narrows.
-Reach a viewpoint with a good view down the entire 1.5-mile long gorge.
+The deepest pool in the river (100 feet) is just before the constriction point enters the narrows.
+Reach a viewpoint with a good view down the entire 1.5-mile-long gorge.
 This viewpoint may only be at about 15-20% of the length of the gorge.

 There is a large stack of old wood high above the constriction point, most likely from the 1983 flood.